jaredbwasserman/drift/source/retail/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/R8d-QYxyN7Y/maxresdefault.jpg)](https://youtu.be/R8d-QYxyN7Y)

 ## Supported Frames
 Only Windows are enabled by default.
-You can enable or disable groups of frames by going to Interface -> AddOns -> Drift -> Options and then modifying the "Enabled Frames" section.
+You can enable or disable frames by going to Interface -> AddOns -> Drift -> Options and then modifying the "Enabled Frames" section.

 ### Windows
 - Achievements (retail)